kushalag02/CS384_Assignment/README.md

 ### 3. datetime (built-in library)

-- **Description**: The `datetime` module supplies classes for manipulating dates and times.
-It provides functions to work with date and time arithmetic and formatting, which are essential for tracking attendance based on timestamps.
-This module is part of the Python Standard Library and does not require separate installation.
+- **Description**: The `datetime` module provides classes for manipulating dates and times, including arithmetic and formatting functions.
+It is part of the Python Standard Library and requires no separate installation.

 - **Installation**: No installation required.
 This module is included with Python.

 ## File Structure